yatesco/seafile-docs/deploy_pro/deploy_in_a_cluster.md

 ## Previewing a large file (for example >30M) online is likely going to freeze the browser.
 max-size = 10
 ```

+The `[INDEX FILES]` section is needed to let the front-end node know the file search feature is enabled.
+The `[OFFICE CONVERTER]` section is needed to let the front-end node know the office preview feature is enabled.